Saturday at the Athens Farmers Market

-Come down to the Athens Farmers Market, Saturday, July 29, for and shop with local vendors for fresh vegetables, produce, flowers, baked goods, meats, crafts and much more.
-Kids will have the opportunity to create their own craft with the Master Gardeners and music will be provided by the Old Friends Band from 9-11 a.m.
+Come down to the Athens Farmers Market, Saturday, August 5, and shop with local vendors for fresh vegetables, produce, flowers, baked goods, meats, crafts and much more.
+Kids will have the opportunity to create their own craft with the Master Gardeners.
+This week’s craft will be popsicle stick grasshoppers.

+Music will be provided by Drew Carter & Jay Sims from 9-11 a.m.

 The Athens Farmers Market’s Saturday Market is open from 8 a.m. until noon and is located at 409 Green Street in Athens.
 The following vendors are scheduled to attend the next market.